MongoDB finishes up 34% in database IPO

 New York-based MongoDB went public on the Nasdaq on Thursday, finishing the day at $32.07, up 34% above its IPO price of $24.
 This is also above the proposed range of $20 to $22, which had been increased from $18 to $20.

 The IPO netted $192 million for the company and valued it at about $1.18 billion.
-By the end of the day’s trading, the market cap was about $1.58 billion, or roughly the same as the reported $1.6 billion valuation from its financing round over two years ago.
+By the end of the day’s trading, the market cap was about $1.6 billion, the same as the reported $1.6 billion valuation from its financing round over two years ago.

 MongoDB previously raised more than $300 million in equity financing dating back to 2008.
 Sequoia Capital, Flybridge Capital and Union Square Ventures hold the largest stakes.